irisbai1/PIC-10C-Assignment-1B/README.md

 # PIC-10C-Assignment-1B
 PIC 10C Assignment 1B card game

 This is the code for the card game Siete y Medio.
+Record of game play will be stored in sieteymedio.txt.

 cards.h
 This is the file for the interfaces for the Card, Hand, and Player class